Supplements, diet and exercise, before and during IVF or egg freezing

 Need help?

-Our team of nurses have pulled together the below frequently asked questions, should you have any questions regarding what supplements to take, what to eat and what exercise to do before and during IVF.
+Our team of nurses have pulled together the below frequently asked questions, should you have any questions regarding what supplements to take, what to eat and what exercise to do before and during IVF or egg freezing.

 Preparing for IVF

-Navigating IVF: your guide to supplements nutrition and wellness
+Navigating IVF or egg freezing: your guide to supplements nutrition and wellness

-What supplements should I be taking before and during an IVF cycle?
+What supplements should I be taking before and during an IVF or egg freezing cycle?

 • Our standard recommendation of supplements includes:

-• For women: Ubiquinol 200mg twice a day OR CoQ10 200mg three times a day
+• For women: Ubiquinol 200mg twice a day OR CoQ10 200mg three times a day, folic acid 400mcg daily and vitamin D 1000iu (2000iu prior to starting stimulation medication).

 • For men: Impryl and Vitamin D 1000iu (2000iu before your partner starts stimulation).

-• Your consultant may have recommended other supplements in addition to or in place of what we have listed above based on your clinical circumstances.
+• Based on your clinical circumstances, your consultant may have recommended other supplements in addition to or in place of what we have listed above.
 These will be outlined in your initial consultation letter.
 Please continue to take these as advised.

-• We advise you to avoid any Chinese medicines and Vitamin A, including retinol products.
+• We advise avoiding any Chinese medicines and Vitamin A, including retinol products.

-• If you wish to seek advice from a nutritionist, we are happy to support this.
-They are experts in their field and as long as they are aware of your fertility journey and what supplements you are already taking, you can follow their recommendations without checking with us.
+• We are happy to support your seeking advice from a nutritionist.
+They are experts in their field, and as long as they know about your fertility journey and what supplements you are already taking, you can follow their recommendations without checking with us.

-We do not have a preference regarding particular brands as long as they are providing you with the recommended dose.
-As long as they are indicated to be safe in pregnancy.
+• We do not have a preference regarding particular brands (with the exception of what is set out in this document) as long as they provide you with the recommended dose and are indicated to be safe in pregnancy.

-What should I be eating before and during an IVF cycle?
+What should I be eating before and during an IVF or egg freezing cycle?

-• Your alcohol intake should be minimal during stimulation and stop before egg collection and for a few days after the procedure.
+• Your alcohol intake should be minimal during stimulation and stop prior to egg collection and for a few days after the procedure.

-• Generally, the recommendation is that you eat an ‘Anti-inflammatory diet’ which includes Mexican, Lebanese and Mediterranean-type diets.
-Lots of green leafy vegetables, grilled protein (minimal red meat), small meals and often, brown rice, legumes and low Glycaemic Index foods.
+• Generally, the recommendation is that you eat an ‘Anti-inflammatory diet,’ which includes Mexican, Lebanese, and Mediterranean-type diets.
+These diets include lots of green leafy vegetables, grilled protein (minimal red meat), small meals, and often brown rice, legumes, and low-glycaemic-index foods.

 • Oral probiotics such as kefir, natural yoghurt and kombucha can help with symptoms of bloating and constipation.

-What exercise can I do during an IVF cycle?
+What exercise can I do during an IVF or egg freezing cycle?

-• Light yoga, pilates (not reformer) and walking are always recommended.
-If you are attending a class, we recommend that you inform your instructor about where you are in the treatment cycle so they can modify moves/exercises if necessary, as some postures can twist the abdomen area.
+• Light yoga, light Pilates (not reformer) and walking are always recommended.
+If you are attending a class, we recommend that you inform your instructor about where you are in the treatment cycle so they can modify moves/exercises if necessary.

-• You can continue to exercise, but please avoid any high-impact, heavy-lifting and high-intensity workouts.
+• Exercise is safe in moderation during pregnancy.
+However, we wouldn’t recommend starting a new exercise regime.
+You can continue to exercise, but please avoid high-impact, heavy-lifting, and high-intensity workouts.

 Any questions?
 We're here to help.